bento-electronics/sensorpack/README.md

 Your sensor kit contains 35 different modules, with a couple duplicates - each individual kit varies as to which modules appear more than once!

 There are analog and digital sensors, along with switches and output modules (e.g. LEDs, buzzers, lasers).
 They can all be classified into a few different types below.
-Modules of the same time generally share similar Arduino interface code.
+Modules of the same type generally share similar Arduino interface code.

 All modules in this kit have a GND pin for ground connections and V+ pin to be connected to 5V supply voltage; without these power connections a module will not work!